 6. Breastfeeding moms must remember to remain hydrated!
 So make sure to drink plenty!
 Bring an empty water bottle to fill when you pass a drinking fountain.
 (We love these!)

-7. Ask the flight attendant for help if you are flying alone.
+7. Ask the flight attendant for help if you are flying alone by plane.
 They are usually happy to assist you or hold your baby if you need to use the restroom or find baby’s things from a overhead bag or get you what you need.
 Don’t be afraid to ask.

 8. Utilize a good baby carrier or sling.
 These keep baby close and safe and your hands free both on the plan or in the airport.
 (They even double as a good nursing cover for discreet breastfeeding!)